Azrealy/Full-stack-learning/javascript/react/react-component-tutorial.md

   return <h1>Hello</h1>;
 }
 ```
-When you use these two in your Parent Component, you will see `Hello` component will re-render whenever Parent Component will re-render but Welcome Component will not.
+When you use these two in your Parent Component, you will see `Hello` component will re-render whenever Parent Component will re-render but `Welcome` Component will not.

-This is because PureComponent changes the life-cycle method `shouldComponentUpdate` and adds some logic to automatically check whether a re-render is required for the component.
+This is because PureComponent changes the life-cycle method `shouldComponentUpdate()` and adds some logic to automatically check whether a re-render is required for the component.
 This allows a `PureComponent` to call method render only if it detects changes in `state` or `props`.

 The use case of Pure Component:
-* Which is use to avoid the re-rendering the same props or state, like the render **user info** component, the props and state not need often re-rendering when the parent component change the state or props.
+* Which is use to avoid the re-rendering the same props or state, like use case of rendering **user info** component, the props and state not need often re-rendering when the parent component change the state or props.

 # Higher-order component (HOC)